-On my recent visit to Bangalore, the one place I couldn’t miss revisiting was Lepakshi Village.
-My first visit to Lepakshi was in the year 2016, while I was solo backpacking across India but that time I wasn’t able to cover much.
-Nevertheless, considering the culturally and archeologically rich that this site is, I had no option but to make a comeback and finally I was here to explore it in its full glory
+During my recent visit to Bangalore, one place that couldn’t stop myself from revisiting is Lepakshi Village which falls under the Anantapur district of Andhra Pradesh.
+I made my first visit to Lepakshi village in 2016, while I was solo backpacking across India but I wasn’t able to cover much during that time.
+But, considering the culturally and archeologically rich that this site is, I had no option but to make a comeback and finally I was here to explore it in its full glory

-You can also see Veerbhadra Temple and the nandi bull from here.
+The best part about the Jatayu theme park is that it offers 360 degree view of the entire Lepakshi village.
+You can spot both the Nandi Bull and Veerbhadra Temple from the top.
 There is a nominal charge to enter this park and they give FREE wifi 🙂

 - All these three sites gets closed by 6 PM, so plan accordingly

 - Carry your hat/scarf, sunscreen, googles and socks.
 The afternoon in Lepakshi village gets really hot